UH-CI/genomics-workshop/shell/02_the_filesystem.md

 ls stands for 'list' and it lists the contents of a directory.

 There are seven items listed.
 What are they?
-We can use a command line argumant with 'ls' to get more information.
+We can use a command line argument with 'ls' to get more information.

       ls -F
       dc_docs/  fastqc_reports/  ref_genome/  sra_metadata/  trimmed_fastq/  untrimmed_fastq/  variant_calling/